Estimated reading time: 4 minutes

 An option to cover all bases for wet weather footwear

-So, you could buy all of the above and rotate accordingly, or, have a look at Country boots – or in equestrian circles, ‘yard boots‘ – which can combine the best of all worlds.
-Knee length, waterproof, comfy enough for walking an entire cross-country course and with as good a grip as a dedicated walking boot, these will keep you warm and vertical – invest in a good quality pair and they will last you several winters, too.
+So, you could buy all of the above and rotate accordingly, or look at Country boots – or in equestrian circles, ‘yard boots‘ – which can combine the best of all worlds.
+Knee-length, waterproof, comfy enough for walking an entire cross-country course and with as good a grip as a dedicated walking boot, these will keep you warm and vertical – invest in a good quality pair, and they will last you several winters, too.